EvanGyori/VulkanWrapper/README.md

 A faster and more bare bones alternative to vulkan.hpp!

-Provides RAII wrappers, struct aliases that auto-set sType, and error handling macros.
+Provides RAII wrappers, struct aliases that auto-set sType, shortcut for enumerating arrays, and error handling macros.

 vulkan.hpp does all this and more but it has two flaws: VERY long compilation times and I found myself scrolling through their huge header files too much.
 These problems can be solved easily using pre-compiled headers and auto-complete but screw it, I want simplicity, here I am (please don't look at the template code).